PunarvasuS/DataStructures/docs/project/tree.md

 - The fifth line simply increments 'x' so that the loop ends at some point (i forgot to add it on my first run, and it was really annoying)
 - Prints asterisks somewhat in the middle of the tree

-My friend Ethan Guo's attempt at this challenge:
+My friend(Ethan Guo)'s attempt at this challenge:

 ```
 layers = input("How many layers of the pyramid: ")